brimdata/zed/docs/lake/README.md

 zq "orig_bytes > 100 | count() by id.resp_p" pipes.zng | zq -f table "sort -r" -
 ```
 We were careful to make the output of zq just a stream of zng records.
-So whether you are piping within a zed query, or between zq commands, or
+So whether you are piping within a Zed query, or between zq commands, or
 between zed and zq, or over the network (ssh zq...), it's all the same.
 ```
 zq "orig_bytes > 100" pipes.zng | zq "count() by id.resp_p" - | zq -f table "sort -r" -